-Sumudu Jayatilaka is a singer-songwriter from the UK.
-She was born in Barnsley, grew up in Scunthorpe and now lives in London.
-Her Sri Lankan parents noticed she was a natural performer and composer from a young age and she soon learned to play many instruments including the piano, violin, guitar, flute and accordion.
+Sumudu is a singer-songwriter from the UK.
+Born in Barnsley and now living in London, her Sri Lankan parents noticed she was a natural performer and composer from a young age.
+She soon learned to play many instruments including the piano, violin, guitar, flute and accordion.

 At fifteen she made her television debut singing one of her own songs for the BBC.